268 Adorea

-From February 23 until March 2, 2006, photometric measurements were taken of the asteroid.
+From 23 February until 2 March 2006, photometric measurements were taken of the asteroid.
 These were used to produce a light curve showing a rotation period of 7.80±0.02 hours with a brightness variation of 0.16±0.03 in magnitude.
 This result is consistent with some, but not all previous results.
 Some studies had suggested a longer rotation period of 15.959 hours; double the time measured.
 However, the new data is inconsistent with the longer period.

 In May 1979, 268 Adorea was positioned in proximity of the galaxy NGC 4517 and as a bright new light source it was identified as a potential supernova.
 However, the light was missing from a second photographic plate taken ten days later, and the source was soon identified as the asteroid.

 The name refers to adorea liba, the Latin name for spelt cakes produced from meal and salt offered by the Romans as a sacrifice; the name was controversial among astronomers, as all previous asteroids had been named for humans or mythological figures.